ggthedev/resflash/README.md

 #### How do I use the /cfg partition?

 The /cfg partition is unmounted in most situations.
-It is populated either manually or automatically on shutdown according to `/etc/resflash.conf`.
-To manually save a file, mount /cfg and then copy any file you want re-populated to /cfg/etc or /cfg/var, retaining the directory structure (i.e. `/cfg/etc/hostname.em0` or `/cfg/etc/ssh/sshd_config`), followed by unmounting /cfg.
+Files are saved either manually or automatically on shutdown according to `/etc/resflash.conf`.
+To manually store a file, mount /cfg and then copy any file you want re-populated on boot to /cfg/etc or /cfg/var, retaining the directory structure (i.e. `/cfg/etc/hostname.em0` or `/cfg/etc/ssh/sshd_config`), followed by unmounting /cfg.
 You can also run `/resflash/resflash.save` manually to save configured files in advance of shutdown.

 #### What about LBA and CHS?